The arrangement of the upper teeth in humans. Features of the structure of teeth

 • small molars, or premolars;

-• large molars, or molars (these also include wisdom teeth that grow in a person at a young or mature age).
+• large molars, or molars (these also include wisdom teeth, which grow in a person at a young or mature age).

 Usually their location on both jaws is recorded using the so-called dental formula.

-For milk and molars, it differs only in that milk teeth are usually indicated using Latin numerals, and molars - Arabic.
+For baby and molar teeth, it differs only in that baby teeth are usually designated using Latin numerals, and molars - Arabic.

-The teeth are indicated by numbers - a person should have two incisors, one canine, 2 premolars and three molars on each side on each jaw.
+The numbers indicate teeth - a person should have two incisors, one canine, 2 premolars and three molars on each side on each jaw.

 As a result, we get the total number of teeth of a healthy person - 32 pieces.

-In children who have not yet replaced their milk teeth, the dental formula looks different, because there are about 20 of them in total.
+In children who have not yet replaced their baby teeth, the dental formula looks different, because there are about 20 of them in total.

-Usually milk teeth grow by 2.5-3 years, and by 10-11 they are already completely replaced by molars.
-Understand, maybe at different ages.
+Usually, baby teeth grow by 2.5-3 years, and by 10-11 they are completely replaced by molars.
+We figure it out, maybe at different ages.

-Not all people can boast a smile of 32 teeth.
-The so-called third molars, or wisdom teeth, can grow in adulthood, and then not all 4, but may even remain in their infancy for life, and then there will be 28 teeth in the mouth.
-What to do if a wisdom tooth hurts, read in.
+Not all people can boast of a smile with 32 teeth.
+The so-called third molars, or wisdom teeth, can grow in adulthood, and not all 4, but may even remain in their infancy for life, and then there will be 28 teeth in the mouth.
+Read what to do if your wisdom tooth hurts.

 At the same time, the structure of the teeth of the upper and lower jaws has its own differences.